Korean reunification: Public opinion

 Support for reunification in South Korea has been falling, especially among the younger generations.
 In the 1990s, the percent of people in government polls who regarded reunification as essential was over 80%.
 By 2011 that number had dropped to 56%.
 According to a December 2017 survey released by the Korea Institute for National Unification (KINU), 72.1% of South Koreans in their 20s believe reunification is unnecessary, with younger South Koreans saying they are more concerned about issues related to their economy, employment, and living costs.
 In 2025, a poll by the KINU showed that 51% thought reunification was unnecessary, while 49% thought it was necessary; it marked the first time a majority of South Koreans thought of reunification as unnecessary.
 A further 63.2% agreed that "unification is not necessary if peaceful coexistence can be maintained", 47% said it was "acceptable" for the two Koreas to be permanently divided, and 68.1% said they were "indifferent" to North Korea.

 Polls show a majority of South Koreans, even those in age groups traditionally seen as being more eager to reunify the peninsula, are not willing to see their living conditions decline in order to accommodate a reunification with the North.
 Moreover, about 50% of men in their 20s see North Korea as an outright enemy that they want nothing to do with.

-Some scholars, like Paul Roderick Gregory, have suggested that a complete abandonment of Korean reunification may be necessary, in exchange for the North to dismantle its nuclear weapons program and permanently ending the Korean War with a peace treaty.
+In 2017, Paul Roderick Gregory has suggested that a complete abandonment of Korean reunification may be necessary, in exchange for the North to dismantle its nuclear weapons program and permanently ending the Korean War with a peace treaty.